-We are subject to risks inherent in an agricultural business, including the risk of crop failure.
+We are subject to risks inherent in an agricultural business, including the risk of crop failure, and these risks are especially significant as we currently operate only one production facility, meaning that we will be unable to continue any production if our operations at Tilray Nanaimo are interrupted.

 We grow cannabis which is an agricultural process.
 As such, our business is subject to the risks inherent in the agricultural business, including risks of crop failure presented by weather, insects, plant diseases and similar agricultural risks.
 Although we currently grow our products indoors under climate controlled conditions, there can be no assurance that natural elements, such as insects and plant diseases, will not entirely interrupt our production activities or have an adverse effect on our business.
+As we currently operate only one production facility, the occurrence of such events at Tilray Nanaimo could preclude us from continuing any production of cannabis unless and until we are able to remedy such event at Tilray Nanaimo or commence production at another facility.